 Frequently asked questions

 Couple and Family Therapists are trained to treat individuals, couples and/or families.
 This includes children and adolescents.
 It also includes couples who are not married.
 It is our joy to work with couples that want to improve their relationship, teenage girls and individuals who want to find peace by looking at things in a healthier way.

 Q. Is couples or family counseling covered by insurance?

 Family therapy is usually covered.
 Couples therapy is covered by some insurances but not others.
 For family/couples to be covered sessions need to be treating a mental illness, or diagnosis.
 For couples therapy we use the code 90847.
 Your insurance will ask you for this code.
 Most EAPs (employee assistant plans) cover Couples and Family therapy.
-Sabrina Bowen accepts is LYRA and ESPYR at the Rockville, MD office/video only, Hannah Nielsen and Dr Wang-Lanterman do not accept insurance or Lyra.
+Sabrina Bowen accepts is LYRA at the Rockville, MD office/video only, Hannah Nielsen and Dr Wang-Lanterman do not accept insurance or Lyra.
 All of our providers are able to give you a statement for insurance reimbursement.

 Q. Should I use my insurance or should I pay out of pocket?